G-PECNet: Towards a Generalizable Pedestrian Trajectory Prediction System: Appendix

 \subsection{Non-linearity analysis: Abruptness-Score}

-Then we clustered trajectories based on the bounding boxes to get an idea of the maximal displacement and turn in each.
-Also, came up with a novel and simple metric: \textit{Abruptness Score} to measure the turns and variability or non-linearity in each trajectory.
-An areal-scaled and and unscaled version of the metric is used for analysis and outlier detection.
+We clustered SDD's trajectories (\ref{fig:all_SDD}) based on the bounding boxes to get an estimate of the maximal displacement and turn in each trajectory.
+Based on this information, we introduce a novel and simple metric: \textit{Abruptness Score} to measure the turns and variability or non-linearity in each trajectory.
+An areal-scaled and an unscaled version of the metric is used for analysis and outlier detection.
 The intuition and mathematical formulation are as follows:

 In the example figure \ref{fig:defining_turns}, the trajectories $\zeta_1 = \{A, B, C1\}$ and $\zeta_2 = \{A, B, C2\}$ are shown.
-The dotted blue line is the normal to the red danger zone.
+The dotted blue line is normal to the red danger zone.
 Points that fall under this danger zone will form an obtuse turn trajectory like $\zeta_2$.
 Naturally, we want the score to assign a larger value to $\zeta_2$ than $\zeta_1$ since the turn is huge and the trajectory (more) abruptly changes direction.

 Mathematically,

 where

 If $\theta$ is obtuse, we add $pi/2$ to $\theta$ before sending it to equation 1.